 CyberGhost has a strong selection of encryption protocols, including OpenVPN’s UDP and TCP (two cutting-edge technologies used by militaries and special ops teams).
 The logging policy is so perfect that it stores virtually nothing, not even your e-mail address.

-With 2,700+ proxy servers in 60+ countries, OpenVPN allows for fast connections, and gives you the chance to download whichever WhatsApp version you prefer.
+With 5,900 servers in 90 countries, OpenVPN allows for fast connections, and gives you the chance to download whichever WhatsApp version you prefer.
 All of this comes with unlimited bandwidth, unlimited speed, unlimited server switches and up to 5 simultaneous device connections – making CyberGhost a top choice for online users of all kinds.
 Dedicated apps are available for a variety of devices: iPhones, Android smartphones, macOS/Linux/Windows computers, routers, video game consoles and more.

 PrivateVPN is one of the most well-rounded providers out there.
-This provider’s only possible point of criticism lands on its server network, which numbers 100 nodes in 52 countries.
+This provider’s only possible point of criticism lands on its server network, which numbers over 150 servers in 60+ countries.
 However, in practice, you’ll find this is more than enough to get strong connections to IP addresses all over the world–not to mention any local-language version of WhatsApp you may want.
 More importantly, all PrivateVPN servers are exceptionally powerful – and equipped with a variety of encryption protocols, including OpenVPN’s UDP and TCP, PPTP, L2TP, IKEV2 and IPSec.

 The passcodes used for PrivateVPN’s encryption are 2048-bit (via AES-256) – which means that they have more possible variations than there are atoms in the known universe.
 Between this and a tough zero-logging policy that makes it virtually impossible to trace your identity, device and location, this is an excellent service if you’ve got privacy and security front of mind.